Don’t Be Scared To Adapt Your Family Language Plan

 From a Minority Language at Home parenting perspective.

 Choosing a language strategy is an important decision when it comes to raising bilingual children.
 There are many different questions you need to ask yourself beforehand and there are many factors to consider.
-Fiona Dubuisson from The Bear With Wings is a native English speaker living in the UK who is also fluent in French.
+Fiona Dubuisson is a native English speaker living in the UK who is also fluent in French.
 Together with her French speaking husband they use the MLAH method, speaking the Minority Language at Home, however adapt the strategy when they need, to suit their family situation.
 Fiona shares her story.

 How did we decide to use MLAH?